AuthenticateSignResponse Class

 public sealed class AuthenticateSignResponse : AuthenticateResponse, IYubiKeyResponseWithData<byte[]>, IYubiKeyResponse

-Inheritance System.Object YubiKeyResponse PivResponse AuthenticateResponse AuthenticateSignResponse
+Inheritance object YubiKeyResponse PivResponse AuthenticateResponse AuthenticateSignResponse

 Implements